Wuxhu11/LittleTiger/_projects/4_project.md

 >### **Network economics**
 <a id="AGT"></a>

-Previously, I mainly focused on service design, pricing and operations, as well as incentive compatibility.
-The main theoretical tools or approaches are algorithmic game theory, queueing theory {% cite Hyytia17a %}, auctions {% cite Cheng23a %}, service differentiation, and analyitical modeling.
+Previously, I mainly focused on service design, pricing and operations, with the objective of achieving revenue maximization, high service usability, and incentive compatibility.
+The main theoretical tools or approaches used include algorithmic game theory, queueing theory {% cite Hyytia17a %}, auctions {% cite Cheng23a %}, service differentiation, and analyitical modeling.
 Service design is the activity of planning and arranging infrastructure, communication and material components of a service in order to improve its quality, and the interaction between the service provider and its users.
+Usability refers to the measurement of how easily a user can accomplish their goals when using a service.
 In algorithmic game theory, a mechanism is called incentive-compatible (IC) if every participant can achieve their own best outcome by reporting their true preferences.
-My main applicaiton area is public cloud services {% cite Wu19b Wu23a %}.
+My main applicaiton area is public cloud services, and I aimed to improve the interaction process between a service provider and its users for increased provider’s revenue and resource efficiency and better users’ experience {% cite Wu19b Wu23a %}.

 >### **Homomorphic encryption**